Turbofan3360/ESP32-Micropython-Neo-M8-GPS-Driver/README.md

 This code reads data off of a UART pin on the ESP32.
 The Neo-M8 modules outputs NMEA sentences, which this code then converts into the useful data needed.
 Note that all outputs are as strings with their correct units.

-This code configures the module to not send any VTG sentences (they are redundant for this purpose).
-It also enables the use of the Galileo GNSS constellation (in addition to the default GPS, Glonass and SBAS).
-The module parameters are also set to airborne with <4g acceleration, 3D fix only, satellites 15 degrees above horizon to be used for a fix, static hold at <20cm/s and for 1m, and automatic UTC standard.
-This is all done in the _modulesetup() method.
+This code contains a modulesetup() method to configure the GPS module - this only needs to be run once per module.
+Please see below for details.

 As standard, the module updates its navigation fixes at a rate of 1Hz.
 This can be changed by calling the setrate() method, which takes two arguments: the first is the navigation solution update rate, while the second is the number of measurements per navigation solution.
 The setrate() method returns True or False, depending on whether it received an ACK or a NACK (respectively) from the module.
 If None is returned, that means that the code didn't receive anything from the module.